 Filming, photography, and sound recording permits are considered in the order they are received.
 All applications must be completed in detail and returned with the non-refundable application fee.
 A minimum of 2 to 4 weeks (depending on project type and volume of requests) is required to process an application and issue a permit.

 Open Monday through Friday, 8:00 am to 5:00 pm (MT)

 The application fee includes three hours of administrative time; including phone calls, correspondence, application review, and project consultation, scheduling park staff, permit issuance, follow-up and billing.
 Additional administrative time will be billed at a rate of $75/hour.

 Single Production film/still photography/sound recording: $350

 Interviews and Filming with Employees

-Interviews with National Park Service employees may be available based on staff availability.
-Please request interviews with park staff through the permitting office, do not reach out to staff directly.
-One-hour interviews at the employee's duty station will be scheduled through the Film Office.
-Additional time may be approved by park leadership, however, please note that while staff may demonstrate aspects of their job, they will not "act" or spend time on multiple "takes".
+Interviews with National Park Service employees may be available based on project content and staff availability.
+Please request interviews with park staff through the Film Office.
+Do not reach out to staff directly.
+One-hour interviews at the employee's duty station will be scheduled through the Film Office; additional time, if approved,may require additional cost recovery fees for staff time.
+Please note that while staff may demonstrate aspects of their job, they will not "act" or spend time on multiple "takes".

 Special Use Permits

 The National Park Service may require a special use permit (SUP) for certain activities to occur in Yellowstone.
 Learn more about SUPs.